 The SIBO & Histamine Intolerance Connection

-Are you dealing with a histamine intolerance?
-If so, I’ll bet you’re frustrated by the symptoms that seem to come out of nowhere, ranging from headaches, to an itchy runny nose, face flushing, unexplained anxiety, and a myriad of other issues.
+Are you dealing with histamine intolerance?
+If so, I’ll bet you’re frustrated by the symptoms that seem to come out of nowhere, ranging from headaches to an itchy runny nose, face flushing, unexplained anxiety, and a myriad of other health concerns.

 I had histamine intolerance myself, so I get it!
 I suffered from these awful headaches that would spring up out of the blue, and I could not figure out what was triggering them.
-So, I dove into functional medicine mode to identify the underlying cause of the issue and discovered that I had a histamine intolerance.
-Digging even deeper, it turns out that for me–and for many of my patients who also had histamine intolerance–a gut infection known as small intestinal bacterial overgrowth (SIBO) was at the root of my symptoms.
+I identified the underlying cause of the issue and discovered that I had a histamine intolerance.
+Digging even deeper, it turns out that for me—and for many of my patients who also had histamine intolerance—a gut infection known as small intestinal bacterial overgrowth (SIBO) was at the root of my symptoms.
 By overcoming SIBO, I was able to resolve my histamine issues as well.

 What is Histamine Intolerance?

-Let’s back up for a second and talk about what histamine is, and what histamine intolerance looks like.
-I cover this topic extensively in my article, Everything You Need to Know About Histamine Intolerance, and I’ll go over the basics here.
+Let’s back up for a second and cover the basics of what histamine is, and what histamine intolerance looks like.

 What is Histamine?